 Now you've fallen behind on the payments which risks the immediate repossession of your car.
 Depending on the company, if you’ve missed one or more payments, you could walk outside to find your vehicle gone.

 A repossession agent can break into your car and either drive it away or tow it.
 What we call repossession is a process known as "self-help."
 This is because the creditor can help themselves without going to the Court for permission.
 In most states, the creditor doesn't even have to inform you that they are repossessing the car.
 There are a few things that you need to know about self-help though:

 - A self-help repossession is not allowed to breach the peace.
 Meaning if the person repossessing the vehicle threatens violence, continues to repossess the car despite objections, or trespasses to gain possession, then the repossession is wrongful.

 - A creditor cannot repossess a car from an active duty military personnel when the car was purchased before the individual entered active duty service.
-This could even extend to a family member of an active duty military, but only if they apply to the court for an order that would prohibit the repossession of the vehicle.
+This could even extend to a family member of the active-duty military, but only if they apply to the court for an order that would prohibit the repossession of the vehicle.

 - Virginia is considered a curing state, which means that the creditor must give you the opportunity to pay off the deficiency before they can repossess.

-When the creditor repossesses the car, their next option is to sell it and often it will be for an amount less than what you owe on it.
+When the creditor repossesses the car, their next option is to sell it, and often it will be for an amount less than what you owe on it.
 If this is the case, then you may find the creditor getting a judgment against you for the remaining balance.
-That judgment will often times lead to a garnishment.
+That judgment will oftentimes lead to garnishment.
 This can lead to you owing thousands of dollars that you don’t have.